Dual addition formulas: the case of continuous $q$-ultraspherical and $q$-Hermite polynomials: Introduction

-While \eqref{70}, \eqref{68}, \eqref{69}, and their generalizations to ultraspherical polynomials, are formulas established long ago and staying within the realm of classical orthogonal polynomials, it is remarkable that the dual addition formula steps out from this and needs Racah polynomials, which live high up in the {\em Askey scheme} (see Figure \ref{fig:1} in \S\ref{71}).
-Parallel to the Askey scheme there is the much larger $q$-Askey scheme\footnote{See \url{http://homepage.tudelft.nl/11r49/pictures/large/q-AskeyScheme.jpg}}.
+While \eqref{70}, \eqref{68}, \eqref{69}, and their generalizations to ultraspherical polynomials, are formulas established long ago and staying within the realm of classical orthogonal polynomials, it is remarkable that the dual addition formula steps out from this and needs Racah polynomials, which live high up in the Askey scheme.
+Parallel to the Askey scheme there is the much larger $q$-Askey scheme\footnote{See \url{http://homepage.tudelft.nl/11r49/book.html} for charts of these schemes.}.
 Families of orthogonal polynomials in the Askey scheme are limit cases of families in the $q$-Askey scheme.
 The continuous $q$-ultraspherical polynomials form the family which is the $q$-analogue of the ultraspherical polynomials.
 Moreover, the $q$-analogues of \eqref{70}, \eqref{68} and \eqref{69} for these polynomials are available in the literature.
-The continuous $q$-ultraspherical polynomials also have the property of {\em self-duality}, which is lost in the limit to $q=1$.
+The continuous $q$-ultraspherical polynomials also have the property of \emph{self-duality}, which is lost in the limit to $q=1$.
 This notion means that, for a suitable function $\si$, an orthogonal polynomial $p_n(x)$ has the property that $p_n(\si(m))=p_m(\si(n))$ ($m,n=0,1,\ldots$).
-With all this material available it becomes a smooth, although nontrivial job to derive the dual addition formula for these polynomials. \mPP This paper is based on the {\em R.~P. Agarwal Memorial Lecture}, which the author delivered on November 2, 2017 during the conference ICSFA-2017 held in Bikaner, Rajasthan, India.
-With pleasure I remember to have met Prof.\ Agarwal during the workshop on Special Functions and Differential Equations held at the Institute of Mathematical Sciences in Chennai, January 1997, where he delivered the opening address \cite{14}.
-I cannot resist to quote from it the following wise words, close to the end of the article: \mLP ``{\sl I think that I have taken enough time and I close my discourse- with a word of caution and advice to the research workers in the area of special functions and also those who use them in physical problems.
-The corner stones of classical analysis are Òelegance, simplicity, beauty and perfection.Ó Let them not be lost in your work.
-Any analytical generalization of a special function, only for the sake of a generalization by adding a few terms or parameters here and there, leads us nowhere.
-All research work should be meaningful and aim at developing a quality technique or have a bearing in some allied discipline.}'' \mPP The contents of the paper are as follows.
-Section \ref{72}, of tutorial nature, discusses the notion of duality in special functions.
-Section \ref{73} gives the necessary preliminaries about special classes of orthogonal polynomials which will occur later in the paper.
-Next, Section \ref{74} summarizes the results about the addition formula and dual addition formula for ultraspherical polynomials.
+With all this material available there is a clear road to the derivation of the dual addition formula for these polynomials. \mPP The contents of the paper are as follows.
+Section \ref{94} summarizes the results from \cite{8} about the dual addition formula for ultraspherical polynomials.
+The necessary preliminaries about special orthogonal polynomials in the $q$-case are given in Section \ref{95}.
 The new results of the paper appear in Section \ref{75}.
-It contains the two proofs of the dual addition formula for continuous $q$-ultraspherical polynomials. \paragraph{Note} For definition and notation of ($q$-)shifted factorials and ($q$-)hypergeometric series see \cite[\S1.2]{3}.
-In the $q=1$ case we will mostly meet terminating hypergeometric series
+It contains the two proofs of the dual addition formula for continuous $q$-ultraspherical polynomials.
+Finally the limit case for continuous $q$-Hermite polynomials is considered in Section \ref{62}. \paragraph{Note} For definition and notation of ($q$-)shifted factorials and ($q$-)hypergeometric series we follow \cite[\S1.2]{3}.
+We will only need terminating series: